Sonos Arc Review

 Sound Quality

-The success of the Arc's surround sound mimicry is largely due to its use of Dolby Atmos — a sound format that makes for greater separation of sounds, allowing them to be more discreetly "spread out" within an artificial soundscape.
+This large soundbar creates a decently immersive soundstage despite not having a satellite subwoofer.
+The success of the Arc's surround sound mimicry is largely due to its use of Dolby Atmos — a sound format that makes for greater separation of sounds, allowing them to be more discreetly “spread out” within an artificial soundscape.
 The Arc makes it seem like all these different sounds are coming from different areas by bouncing them off the walls and other surfaces in your living room.
-Tuning the soundbar to your specific room using Sonos' Trueplay tuning, which involves walking around the room with an iOS device while the soundbar emits submarine noises, vastly improves the soundbar's ability to do this.
+Tuning the soundbar to your specific room using Sonos's Trueplay tuning, which involves walking around the room with an iOS device (sorry, Android users) while the soundbar emits submarine noises, vastly improves the soundbar's ability to do this.

 Outside of surround sound mimicry, the bare bones of the Arc's sound are also exceptional.
 Perhaps most notable is the bass power.
 Likely thanks to its large size, this soundbar can really rumble.
-The action blockbusters we watched during our testing shook the room with each explosion.
-This is one of the few models we've ever tested that we don't think would be vastly improved with the addition of an external subwoofer (though Sonos does make one, if you're so inclined).
+This is one of the few models we've ever tested that we don't think would be vastly improved with the addition of an external subwoofer (though Sonos does make one if you're so inclined).
 The Arc manages to keep that bass power controlled, however, with the low notes of music staying powerful yet crisp and well-defined.
 The mid and treble ranges enjoy similar clarity.
-Overall separation is also fantastic — dialogue easily cuts through even when backed by loud sound effects.

 Ease of Use